A BRIEF HISTORY OF READING, BERKSHIRE

 READING IN THE 16th CENTURY

 In the early 16th century manufacturing cloth was still the mainstay of Reading's economy.
 A writer said 'The town stands chiefly by clothing'.

-In 1538-40 Henry VIII closed Reading abbey, the Grey friars and St John the Baptist hospital.
-The last Abbot was hanged outside the abbey gates for refusing to recognise Henry as head of the church of England.
-In the Middle Ages the abbot was Lord of Reading.
+In 1538-40 Henry VIII dissolved Reading Abbey, the Grey Friars and St John the Baptist hospital.
+The last Abbot was hanged outside the abbey gates for refusing to recognize Henry as head of the Church of England.
+In the Middle Ages, the abbot was Lord of Reading.
 When the abbey closed the king became Reading's Lord.
 But Henry granted the town independence.
-The merchants were allowed to from a town council and the members were given the right to elect the mayor and other officials.
-The Grey friars church was turned into a town hall.
-Meanwhile Reading Abbey became a private house.
+The merchants were allowed to form a town council and the members were given the right to elect the mayor and other officials.
+The Grey Friars church was turned into a town hall.
+Meanwhile, Reading Abbey became a private house.
 Henry's son Edward VI gave it to his uncle the Duke of Somerset.
 Duke Street is named after him.
 But after 1546 the abbey stood empty and people plundered it to provide building materials for other buildings in the town.